 - Avoid answering questions belligerently or sarcastically.
 Maintain a calm and neutral disposition.

 Call Us for Your Personal Injury or Criminal Defense Needs

-If you need legal representation in the Las Vegas area, you need Oronoz & Ericsson Injury Lawyers.
-Our team focuses on aggressive representation that protects our clients’ rights and best interests.
+If you need legal representation in the Las Vegas area, you need Oronoz & Ericsson.
+Our team of personal injury lawyers and criminal defense attorneys focus on aggressive representation that protects our clients’ rights and best interests.
 Learn more about your legal options now by filling out our online contact form or calling us at (702) 878-2889.